-The Fourth Annual Educational Theory Summer Institute (ETSI), will be held at the University of Illinois at Urbana-Champaign from August 20-22, 2012.
-The journal Educational Theory and the Department of Education Policy, Organization, & Leadership are co-sponsors of this year’s event.
+The Fourth Annual Educational Theory Summer Institute (ETSI), was held at the University of Illinois at Urbana-Champaign from August 20-22, 2012.
+The journal Educational Theory and the Department of Education Policy, Organization, & Leadership co-sponsored this event.

-The theme will be: Sex Education and Value Conflict in the Liberal State.
-Educational Theory has commissioned a team of outstanding scholars to produce fresh and substantive statements on this pressing issue, and their papers will appear as a special issue of the journal.
-The invited 2012 participants are:
+The theme was: Sex Education and Value Conflict in the Liberal State.
+Educational Theory commissioned a team of outstanding scholars to produce fresh and substantive statements on this pressing issue, and their papers will appear as a special issue of Educational Theory in the fall of 2013.
+The invited 2012 participants were:

 • Josh Corngold, University of Tulsa

 • Dianne Gereluk, University of Calgary

 During the first two days of the institute, participants workshoped each other's papers in internal sessions with Educational Theory staff.
 The institute culminated, on Wednesday, August 22nd, with an all-day open conference, featuring the scholars above and other area scholars.
 All of those interested in educational policy issues, including those related to this theme, were invited to attend.
 This event was sponsored by the College of Education at the University of Illinois at Urbana-Champaign.

 Perhaps no other area of the school curriculum generates as much controversy (and on such a consistent basis) as sex education.
 Recent polling data point to a broad consensus that schools should offer some form of sex education (see, for example, National Public Radio, 2004).
 But exactly what should be taught, when, and how are matters of intense and ongoing debate.
 As David Archard (2003) observes, “Sex education is disputatious because sex itself has a great significance in our lives yet we disagree profoundly about the values that should inform our sexual conduct” (p.
 540).